zorba78/cnu-r-programming-lecture-note/docs/02-data-type.md

 ```

 ```
-Error in h1 - h2: 이항연산자에 수치가 아닌 인수입니다
+Error in h1 - h2: non-numeric argument to binary operator
 ```

  \normalsize